paragao/pinpoint-demo/python/README.md

 # Running this example

+## Pre-requisites

+You are going to need a message template and a configuration set already created.
+More details, follow the instructions on the [Creating email templates](https://docs.aws.amazon.com/pinpoint/latest/userguide/message-templates-creating-email.html) user guide and the [Creating configuration sets in Amazon SES](https://docs.aws.amazon.com/ses/latest/dg/creating-configuration-sets.html) user guide.

+## Running the code

-We recommend you create a virtual enviroment and install the AWS SDK for Python (boto3).
+I recommend you create a virtual enviroment and install the AWS SDK for Python (boto3).
 In order to do that, you need to:

 1. Go to the `python/` directory and create a virtual environment